 If you are making them in the spring or summer, consider adding orange or lemon zest for a fresh, bright flavor.

 You can also try using brown butter instead of regular better.
-Not only does this work really well in spritz cookies, but I use this same technique in my cookie cupcakes!
+(I use this same technique in my cookie cupcakes!)

 For another fun twist, try making chocolate spritz cookies.